faithkane3/faithkane3.github.io/README.md

 # Welcome to Faith Kane's Github Page

-## This repo contains the notebooks that I am hosting to share with others.
-I hope you find them useful; I've enjoyed the process of learning through notebook creation so much!
+## This repo contains the notebooks that I am creating to share with others.
+I hope you find them useful.
+I've enjoyed the process of learning through notebook creation so much!

 ## Pages